Bear caught on video stealing package from Connecticut porch

 Kristin Levine, of Bristol, posted home surveillance video on Facebook on Monday, showing the bear sauntering across her driveway with the Amazon package in its mouth.

-“Yea so if anyone sees an Amazon package in the Chippens Hill area with my name on it…feel free to bring it back?”
+“Yea so if anyone sees an Amazon package in the Chippens Hill area with my name on it … feel free to bring it back?”
 Levine wrote in her post.

 Levine told NBC Connecticut she received an alert from her security system about five minutes after Amazon dropped of the package and was “taken aback because I wasn’t expecting anyone else in my driveway.”